ansys/pymechanical-env/README.rst

 -----------

-Once the ``ansys-mechanical-env`` and ``ansys-mechanical-core`` packages are installed, you can run the Mechanical-Env command-line tool to launch and test embedded instances of PyMechanical on Linux.
+Once the ``ansys-mechanical-env`` and ``ansys-mechanical-core`` packages are installed, you can run the PyMechanical-Env command-line tool to launch and test embedded instances of PyMechanical on Linux.

-Launching a Python shell containing environment variables set up by Mechanical-Env allows you to run embedded instances of PyMechanical on Linux.
+Launching a Python shell containing environment variables set up by PyMechanical-Env allows you to run embedded instances of PyMechanical on Linux.

 Launch the Python shell with this command.